 The drier, the better!
 Scientifically speaking, wood is full of small tubes that transport water from the roots into the trunk and then into the branches.
 These tubes can hold water for weeks, sometimes months after the wood has been cut.

 If the wood is still full of moisture, it won’t burn to its full potential.
 Energy from the fire will have to refocus on drying the wood first which is wasteful, and the smoke and fumes from green wood is a stronger pollutant.
+However, if wet wood is all you have to work with, check out this guide to starting a fire with wet wood.

 The right wood = hot coals ready for some serious campfire cooking.
-Image: Ben Trewren.
+Image: Ben Trewren

 Looking for Natural Firewood